vincenttang1101/react-todo-redux-toolkit/README.md

 <img src="https://i.ibb.co/2cGH0T5/banner-mobile.png" width="250" height="800" alt="project-screenshot">
 </div>

 <h2>🧐 Features</h2>

 Here're some of the project's best features:

-*   Building CRUD based on Redux Toolkit
+- Building CRUD based on Redux Toolkit
-*   Using React Hook and some other libraries featured
+- Using React Hook and some other libraries featured

 <h2>🛠️ Installation Steps:</h2>

 <p>1.
-Download Project</p>
+Clone git or Download project </p>

 <p>2.
 You need to go to the file directory and run to download the library</p>